sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Control_with_Git_in_Azure_Repos.md

 ## Task 2: Set main branch as default branch

+In this task you will set the main branch as the default branch.

 1. Go to **Repos>Branches (1)**.

 1. Hover on the **main** branch then click the ellipsis on the right of the column **(2)**.

 1. Click on **Set as default branch (3)**.

     ![Import Repository](images/az-400-5.png)